kode-kelvin/NiceGUI-CRUD-MongoDB/README.md

 ## Configuration

-Before running the application, make sure to set up the MongoDB connection in the `config.py` file.
+Before running the application, make sure to set up the MongoDB connection in the `.env` file.
 Open the file and update the `MONGODB_URI` variable with your MongoDB connection URI.
 # .env

 SECRET_KEY=yourSecretKey
 DB_PASSWORD=yourMongodbPassword